We are developing a basic

 A strategy is described as an operation that, when applied to a given term, produces a set of terms as a result, given that the process is nondeterministic in general.
 The basic strategies consist of the application of a rule (identified by the corresponding rule label) to a given term, and allowing variables in a rule to be instantiated before its application by means of a substitution.
 For conditional rules (which may contain rewrite conditions) such rewrite conditions can also be controlled by means of strategies.
 Basic strategies are combined by means of several combinators, including: regular expression constructions (concatenation, union, and iteration), if-then-else, combinators to control the way subterms of a given term are rewritten, and recursion.

-We can see how to use the prototype with an example.
-After loading the prototype we can enter a system module like the following one.
-It defines a blackboard as a multiset of natural numbers, some operations on the blackboard, and a rule selecting two numbers in the blackboard and replacing them by their arithmetic mean.
+We can see how to use the language with an example.
+The following system module defines a blackboard as a multiset of natural numbers, and a rule selecting two numbers in the blackboard and replacing them by their arithmetic mean.

 pr NAT .